Espebob/Mespe-C0A/README.md

 # Coding Challenges

-This repository contains two coding challenges and UI challenge for an interactive photo gallery: **String Transformation** and **Array Manipulation**.
+This repository contains UI challenge for an interactive photo gallery and two coding challenges which are:
-Each challenge is documented with detailed instructions for installation, usage, and contribution.
+**String Transformation** and **Array Manipulation** Each challenge is documented with detailed instructions for installation, usage, and contribution.

 ## Table of Contents